Isabella Freedman Jewish Retreat Center, Falls Village, CT

 What is the seder like?

-We offer a traditional communal seder on the first and second night of Passover led by Rabbi Shmuel Braun.
+We offer a traditional communal seder on the first and second night of Passover led by our rabbi in residence.
 Guests also have the opportunity to enjoy a semi-private seder with their friends and family in our second dining room on one or both nights.

 Please also refer to our general FAQs for questions about our retreat center.
 If you can’t find the answer to your question, give us a call at (860) 824-5991 x0 and we’d be happy to answer it for you.